mukundbabbar/splunk/README.md

 kubectl -n apps apply -f appspecs-instr
 ```

 Difference between appspecs and appspecs-instr is that latter has updated specs with init containers.
+Once updated configuration is applied, the pods will restart with the agent.

 ## Step 4 - Generate load